-For Foundation stage children, access to the Internet will be by adult demonstration with occasional directly-supervised access to specific, approved on-line materials.
+For Foundation stage children, access to the Internet will be by adult demonstration with some directly-supervised access to specific, approved on-line materials, such as apps.

 As with use of devices, access to the internet is controlled by school and varying levels of supervision and access are administered by RM Education.